nabeelhdp/Hive3_replication/ManualSteps.md

 6) Next insert some data into source tables.
 7) Use command below in DR to get last_replication_id `repl status repltest`
-8) in prod beeline session generate dump from that point onwards `repl dump repltest from <last_replication_id>`
+8) In prod beeline session generate dump from that point onwards `repl dump repltest from <last_replication_id>`
 9) Run Step 4 again.